serverless/serverless/docs/providers/openwhisk/cli-reference/README.md

 ### [Read this on the main serverless docs site](https://www.serverless.com/framework/docs/providers/aws/cli-reference/)
 <!-- DOCS-SITE-LINK:END -->

-# Serverless AWS Lambda CLI Reference
+# Serverless Apache OpenWhisk CLI Reference

-Welcome to the Serverless AWS Lambda CLI Reference!
+Welcome to the Serverless Apache OpenWhisk CLI Reference!
 Please select a section on the left to get started.

-**Note:** Before continuing [AWS system credentials](../guide/credentials.md) are required for using the CLI.
+**Note:** Before continuing [Apache OpenWhisk system credentials](../guide/credentials.md) are required for using the CLI.

 If you have questions, join the [chat in gitter](https://gitter.im/serverless/serverless) or [post over on the forums](https://gitter.im/serverless/serverless)